Rule the World (Take That song): Chart performance

 In October 2007, "Rule the World" entered the UK Singles Chart at number 46 and peaked at number 2, being held off the top spot by Leona Lewis' "Bleeding Love".
-The song became the 5th biggest selling single of 2007 and remained in the Top 100 until 12 April 2009, 1 year, 5 months and 21 days after the single's release.
+The song became the 5th biggest-selling single of 2007 and remained in the top 100 until 12 April 2009, 1 year, 5 months and 21 days after the single's release.
 On 21 September 2008, the song managed to climb back up to number 34 on the UK Singles Chart following a performance by contestants on BBC One's Last Choir Standing and on 30 November 2008 it managed to climb up the chart once again to number 27 following its appearance on The X Factor, sung by Rachel Hylton.

 The song spent twelve weeks inside the UK top ten, the longest of any Take That song.
-It re-entered the chart again in November 2009 following another X Factor performance, this time by Stacey Solomon, and again in November 2010, and has spent 75 weeks on the official UK Top 75 chart, making it the 5th longest runner of all time, and 100 weeks on the Top 100.
+It re-entered the chart again in November 2009 following another X Factor performance, this time by Stacey Solomon, and again in November 2010, and has spent 75 weeks on the official UK top 75 chart, making it the 5th longest runner of all time, and 100 weeks on the top 100.
 It was the 30th biggest-selling single of the 2000s in the UK.
-As of March 2017 it has sold 1.06 million copies in the UK, making it the group's second best selling single in the country, behind "Back For Good".
+As of January 2024, it has sold 1.8 million copies in the UK, making it the group's best-selling single in the country.